Gus J. Solomon United States Courthouse: Architecture

 Interior public spaces are richly appointed with lavish use of various types of marble.
 The floor of the foyer is of Brown Nebo Golden Travis marble, veined with natural gold.
 Surrounding trim is of Pink Kasota Fleuri and Red Nebo Golden Travis marbles.
 Handsome bas-relief figures memorializing Oregonians who fell in military service in World War I decorate the end walls.
 The foyer is topped by a plaster cornice and ceiling.

 Other impressive interior spaces are the two U.S. District Courts on the sixth story.
 Brown Nebo Travis Gold marble was used for trim and clock faces.
 Main doors are covered in leather; walls, cornices, and desks are oak.
 The decorative coffered ceiling, rosettes, and wall panels are plaster.
 Nearly full-height windows with oak shutters are located on the exterior walls.
-Ornate bronze heating grilles, Corinthian columns and pilasters, and glass and bronze lamps are suitably dignified details for the courtrooms.
+The courtrooms feature ornate bronze heating grilles, Corinthian columns and pilasters, and glass and bronze lamps.

-The post office, which occupied the basement and first floor of the site, moved to other quarters temporarily in 1984.
-It then closed on January 25, 2011.
-The original post office spaces were then renovated for use by the U.S. District Court.
-Today, the building retains its original character and many original materials and features.
-The Gus J. Solomon U.S. Courthouse was listed in the National Register of Historic Places in 1979.